maneatsbible/maneatsbible.github.io/catechism.md

 *A*:

+*Q*: Shall we begin with Genesis 1?
+That's the first book in my Bible.

+*A*: No.

+*Q*: Why not begin reading the Bible in Genesis 1?
+I heard there were answers in Genesis...

+*A*: Genesis was written by Moses for the Hebrews, and you don't think like a Hebrew, and even less like an obedient Hebrew.

+*Q*: Who are the Hebrews?

+*A*:

+*Q*: Who is Moses?

+*A*:

+*Q*: What does it mean to think like an obedient Hebrew?

 # Section 1: Obey God

-Obey God or perish.
+*A*: Obey God or perish.
 Grace ain't your ticket to disobedience.

 ## Chapter 1: Fear God